mager/magerdotco/src/pages/blog/2022-11-26-thanksgiving-stuffing.md

 layout: "../../layouts/BlogPost.astro"
 title: "Recipe: Thanksgiving Stuffing"
 pubDate: "2022-11-22"
+updateDate: "2024-11-28"
 description: "It's not Thanksgiving without the stuffing..."
 tags: ["Recipe"]
 heroImage: "/images/blog/2022-11-26-thanksgiving-stuffing/stuffing-1.jpg"
 ---

+This is one of those stuffing recipies that you can take your time to prep.
+Chop veggies ahead of time so the actual act of making it is easier.

 <ul class="recipe-meta">
     <li>Prep time: 1 ½ hours</li>